dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 #### learn to dance with them, you're going to need it.

 #### wear your scars proudly.

-Commit yourself to no actions for which
-the consequences you cannot wear proudly.
+- Commit yourself to no actions for which the consequences cannot be proudly worn.

 - they will try to shame you with both their values systems, your own and all the miscontortions of both.